Azure-Samples/LearnAI-CustomComputerVisionwithAML/lab02.1-image-classification/0_README.md

 This hands-on lab demonstrates the application of the Azure ML Computer Vision Package for image classification.

-In this lab, we will:
-- Create a sample pipeline for image classification
-- Ingest an image dataset
-- Perform image augmentations
-- Train a model using transfer learning based on ResNet18

 ### Learning Objectives ###

 The objectives of this lab are to: